Sniperex/ZOMATO_ANALYSIS_PROJECT/README.md

 - How do price ranges correlate with customer satisfaction?
 - Can we identify emerging food trends from user reviews?

+# DATA
+The data is taken from Kaggle which is a dataset of Zomato Restaurants Data.

+Data dimensions: 3,07,511 records and 122 features

 While Cleaning and Organising Data with SQL, I was working on the following things-
 - Checked all the details of table such column name, data types and constraints